What You Need To Know About Drug Trafficking Charges

 - Crack

 The court would typically look at four factors when determining the sentence for a drug trafficking case.
-In this section, we’ll take an in-depth look at each of these factors and how exactly they affect the sentence.
+In this section, we’ll look at these factors and how they affect the verdict.

 1. Type of Drug

 Marijuana is what most people think of when they hear about drug trafficking.
-However, there are other types of drugs and substances that can be illegally trafficked.
+However, other types of drugs and substances can be illegally trafficked.
 Below are some examples:

 - Heroin